-Executives can be awarded an LTI of up to 35% of fixed remuneration in accordance with the Group's Employee Share Option Plan (ESOP).
+Executives are awarded an LTI in accordance with the Group's Employee Share Option Plan (ESOP).
 The number of performance rights granted is determined using the fair value at the date of grant, considering the terms and conditions upon which the performance rights were granted.

 Executives are eligible to receive performance rights (one performance right equals one ordinary share in the company upon meeting the performance criteria).
-The performance rights vest over a 3-year period dependent on continued employment with the company unless otherwise determined by the Board.
+The performance rights vest over a 3-year period, dependent on continued employment with the company unless otherwise determined by the Board.
 The first year of vesting occurs one year after the performance targets have been achieved.